yumin9822/transmission-daemon/README.md

 ```
 /root/pt/settings.json is your transmission-daemon config file.

-/home/download is your folder which stored downloaded files
+/home/download is your folder which stores downloaded files